-The film was produced by Rosslyn McLeod, an experienced Alexander teacher based in Adelaide, South Australia, and author of a biography of FM Alexander's early life:
+The film was produced, written and directed by Rosslyn McLeod, an experienced Alexander teacher based in Adelaide, South Australia.

 Special thanks to U-tel, Digital Magic, Norwood, South Australia for their creative, imaginative approach to this project – animation, studio work and final film production.

 Rosslyn was assisted by an Advisory Committee in Adelaide.

 Committee members were:

 Jonathan Miller LLB

 Lynton Stephens MBBS, FRACGP

 Support was also provided by a panel of Advocates drawn from the international Alexander Community: